msv-lab/llm-play/README.md

     llm-query --evaluate output/a.md/qwen2.5-7b-instruct_1.0 --equal Beijing

-The evaluator `--equal VALUE` checks if the answer is equivalent to `VALUE` wrt the equivalence relations specified with `--equivalence` or the default one selected with `-s`.
+The evaluator `--equal VALUE` checks if the answer is equivalent to `VALUE` wrt the equivalence relations specified with `--equivalence` or the default one selected with `-c`.

 You can specify a custom evaluator using the `--evaluator` option.
 A custom evaluator is a shell command that terminates with the zero exit code if the response passes evaluation.